3 Most Common Toyota Tacoma Problems Reported by Hundreds of Real Owners

 To learn about the most common Toyota Tacoma problems, we turn to the experts at RepairPal.
-Its list of the top three issues for this midsize Toyota truck are:
+Its list of the top three owner-reported issues for this midsize Toyota truck is as follows:

 - Recall for lower ball joint issue

-- Automatic transmission may not shift correctly at high mileages
+- Automatic transmission might not shift correctly at high mileage

-- Amber running/parking lights melted, cracked, and burned the lens directly in front of them
+- Amber running/parking lights melted, cracked, or burned their lenses

-Of these three issues, the lower ball joint problem is the only one that caused Toyota to issue a recall.
-That said, experiencing any of these three problems could be worrisome.
+Of those three issues, the lower ball joint problem is the only one that forced Toyota to issue a recall.
+That said, experiencing any of these problems could be worrisome.

 How serious is the lower ball joint issue?

-What’s the fix for the automatic transmission not shifting?
+What’s the fix for the automatic transmission not shifting correctly?

 Car parts get worn.
-As owners reach higher mileage numbers in the Toyota Tacoma, one of the most common problems is the automatic transmission not shifting correctly.
-When this problem appears, the throttle position sensor is out of adjustment or a shift solenoid needs replacing.
-Thankfully, when this problem appears, the transmission does not need to be completely replaced.
+As Toyota Tacoma trucks reach higher mileage, one of the most common problems is the automatic transmission not shifting correctly.
+When this issue appears, the throttle position sensor is out of adjustment or a shift solenoid needs replacing.
+Fortunately, the transmission does not need to be completely replaced.

-How can Toyota Tacaom owners fix the cracked or melted amber lights?
+How can Toyota Tacoma owners fix cracked or melted amber lights?

 Is the Toyota Tacoma a reliable pickup truck?

-The average annual cost to repair and maintain a Toyota Tacoma is $478.
-This is lower than the average for midsize trucks of $548, which is certainly in favor of this Toyota truck.
+- Cost: The average annual cost to repair and maintain a Tacoma is $478.
+That’s lower than the $548 average for all midsize trucks — a plus for Toyota’s truck.

-Tacoma owners bring their vehicles to the repair shop for unscheduled repairs an average of 0.3 times per year.
+- Frequency: Tacoma owners bring their vehicles to the repair shop for unscheduled repairs an average of 0.3 times annually.
 The average for all midsize trucks is 0.2 times per year.
-Could these visits be for some of the most common Toyota Tacoma problems?
+Could those visits involve some of the most common Toyota Tacoma problems?
 Possibly.

-This is where the Toyota Tacoma’s reliability rating takes its biggest hit.
-The probability of unscheduled repairs being severe for this Toyota truck is 17% compared to 13% for midsize trucks.
+- Severity: This is where the Tacoma’s reliability rating takes its most significant hit.
+The probability of unscheduled repairs being severe for this Toyota truck is 17%, compared to 13% for all midsize trucks.
 That’s a significant difference.

 Best versus most reliable: Which do you prefer?

-Kelley Blue Book ranks the 2023 Toyota Tacoma as the best midsize truck in its class.
-That’s not too surprising; this Toyota truck has been a stalwart of the class and continues to offer trims, equipment, and the capabilities many consumers desire.
+Kelley Blue Book ranks the 2023 Toyota Tacoma as the best in its class.
+That’s not shocking — this Toyota midsize truck has been a stalwart and continues to offer trims, equipment, and capabilities many consumers desire.

-If you’re more concerned with reliability, you may wish to turn to the list from iSeeCars.com, which lists the top 2023 midsize trucks for reliability as:
+If you’re more concerned about reliability, you might want to consult iSeeCars.
+The automotive site lists the top 2023 midsize trucks for reliability as follows: